microhq/slack-srv/README.md

 ## Getting started

-1. Add a new bot and get your API token
+1. Add a new bot in your Slack Team and get your API token

 2. Download the service